-My kiddos are absolutely obsessed with The Day the Crayons Quit!
+During the second week of our opinion writing unit, we read the “The Day the Crayons Quit.”
+My kiddos are absolutely obsessed with this story!
 They love the structure and format of the text, as well as each crayon’s unique personality.
-Their favorite was the peach crayon.
+Their favorite is always the peach crayon.
 I won’t ruin it if you haven’t read the story, but that peach crayon is sure a hoot!

 If you’re looking for more writing tips, head over to this post all about creating independent writers.